elasticio/elasticio.github.io/content/_components/mandrillapp/index.md

 ### Inbound e-mail trigger

-Intbound e-mail trigger can receive e-mails that are sent to mandrill inbox(es), it uses [Webhooks API](https://mandrill.zendesk.com/hc/en-us/articles/360038739814).
+Inbound e-mail trigger can receive e-mails that are sent to mandrill inbox(es), it uses Mandrill Webhooks API.

 You have following configuration parameters: